The-Zhou-Lab/LiDAR/README.md

 ## Running Crop3D-Mobile

-Please see the README.docx file that is included in this repository.

-We have a Windows .exe (Crop3D-Mobile-1.0.zip)  file you can download.
+Before using the software and source code, please see the README file on this repository.
+A compressed Windows (exe format, i.e. Crop3D-Mobile-1.0.zip) file can be downloaded from the release link as well.